Printed Circuit Board Assembly

 Printed Circuit Board Assembly Process

 The PCB assembly process can look very different depending on the type of PCB and the order volume.
-Our PCB assembly process at PGF Technology may include any of the following steps, depending on the client’s needs:
+Our PCB assembly process at PGF Technology may include the following steps, depending on the client’s needs.

-Automated assembly is ideal for components that are difficult to solder by hand as well as high-volume production runs.
+Automated assembly is ideal for components that are difficult to solder by hand and high-volume production runs.
 It is the fastest and most efficient means of producing consistent circuit boards.

 Reflow soldering is the most common method used for efficiently soldering SMT-mounted components.
 The process uses a reflow oven to melt solder onto a pre-heated and pre-soaked PCB.

-Selective solder is a more precise variation of wave soldering used to apply flux locally rather than to the entire PCB.
-Instead of using a “wave” of molten solder, it uses nozzles to apply solder exactly where it is needed.
+Selective solder is a more precise variation of wave soldering used to apply flux locally rather than the entire PCB.
+Instead of using a “wave” of molten solder, it uses nozzles to apply solder exactly where needed.

 Hand insertion and soldering may be used when project constraints require manual through-mounting.